 While public health’s roots are in social justice, we’ve moved away from that history, and become siloed from those movements.
 HIP builds bridges across our worlds, so that public health’s power — our voice, evidence, and resources — are strategically aligned with and responsive to the social movements leading the fight for a just, equitable, and healthy future.

-We achieve health equity and racial justice by working collaboratively with social justice movements to transform our environmental, economic, social, and political systems.
+We achieve health equity and racial justice by working collaboratively with social justice movements to transform our environmental, economic, social, and political systems, as well as the structural rules, laws, power hierarchies, and narratives that make transformation durable.

-We lead with our humanity and the centrality of our relationships, making space to acknowledge how our bodies and hearts feel, and to heal from the traumas of living in systems of advantage and oppression.
+We lead with our humanity and the centrality of our relationships, making space to acknowledge how our bodies and hearts feel, to heal from the traumas of living in systems of advantage and oppression, and to build a sense of belonging.

 We will all only truly be free when we dismantle White supremacy, anti-Blackness, and other forms of intersecting oppression — so that our racial identity, income, gender, sexual orientation, or ability do not limit our potential to live free, dignified, and joyous lives.